Weapon dance: Europe

-Early examples of sword and spear dances can be found amongst the Germanic tribes of Northern Europe, such as those mentioned by Tacictus, the Norse peoples and the Anglo-Saxon tribes.
-The Sutton Hoo is thought to show figures dancing with spears.
+Early examples of sword and spear dances can be found amongst the Germanic tribes of Northern Europe, such as those mentioned by Tacitus, the Norse peoples and the Anglo-Saxon tribes.
+Sutton Hoo is thought to show figures dancing with spears.

-Other references to such traditions include that in "Constantine VII Porphrogenitus’ Book of Ceremonies" (from c.
-953) which describes the Varangian Guard (a group made up of Norse and later English and Anglo-Danish warriors) dancing in two circles, with some wearing skins or masks, along with chants of “Toúl!” and clashing staves on shields.
+Other references to such traditions include that in Constantine VII Porphrogenitus’ Book of Ceremonies (from c.
+953) which describes the Varangian Guard (a group made up of Norsemen and later English and Anglo-Danish warriors) dancing in two circles, with some wearing skins or masks, along with chants of “Toúl!” and clashing staves on shields.

-Sword dancing exists in some parts of Europe.
-The weapon may be used to act out mock combat during the dance, or may be incorporated as an element of the dance itself, intertwining with other swords.
+Sword dances exist in some parts of Europe.
+The weapon may be used to act out mock combat during the dance, or may be incorporated as an element of the dance, intertwining with other swords.
 In some places, sticks are used instead of swords.
 Iberian stick dances (paulitos, paloteos, ball de bastons) display two opposite rows of dancers.
-A common sword dance in Europe is the moresca in Spain, in which the dance recalls the strife between Christians and Muslims in that country from the 12th to 15th centuries.
+A common sword dance in Europe is the moresca in Spain, in which the dance recalls the Reconquista from the 12th to 15th centuries.

-The gun parade of Moros y Cristianos also celebrates these battles, as does the British morris dance.
+The gun parade of the Moros y cristianos also celebrates these battles, as does the British morris dance.

 In North Macedonia and Northern Italy, weapon dances may be used to exorcise evil spirits before a wedding.
-Sabre dancing exists in the Balkans; the most famous of these is from Albania, where two male rivals simulate a duel over a woman.
-Northern-Portuguese jogo do pau involves two rivals with long sticks.
+Sabre dancing exists in the Balkans; the most famous is Albanian, where two male rivals simulate a duel over a woman.
+The Galician jogo do pau involves two rivals with long sticks.
 Other weapons, such as axes (or wooden versions thereof) may be used in some places.
-In parts of Europe, there are lance dances, dagger dances, and even rifle dances.
+Lance dances, dagger dances, and even rifle dances are in parts of Europe.

-In the Scottish Highlands, there are dances that used the Lochaber axe, the broadsword, targe & dirk, and the flail.
-The Highland Dirk Dance, resembles a combative dance similar to those of Indonesian pencak silat, which has the performer executing knife techniques combined with wrestling style kicks, trips, and sweeps.
+In the Scottish Highlands, some dances used the lochaber axe, the broadsword, targe and dirk, and the flail.
+The Highland dance resembles a combative dance similar to those of Indonesian pencak silat, which has the performer executing knife techniques combined with wrestling-style kicks, trips, and sweeps.